-NHTI creates a caring culture by fostering innovative teaching and learning, supporting economic mobility, and meeting the needs of a diverse community, growing and strengthening partnerships with businesses and education.
+NHTI creates a caring culture and fosters innovative teaching and learning, supports economic mobility, and meets the needs of a diverse community by growing and strengthening partnerships with businesses and education.

 Purpose

 We serve students, businesses, and the community by building academically excellent pathways towards sustainable careers, community engagement, and social responsibility.